rune-rs/rune/book/src/foreword.md

   this book.

 Rune is now in a state where I want people to poke at it.
 Not *too* hard mind you.
-It's still very early days.
+It's still early days.
 The compiler is very much in flux and a miscompilation will definitely cause the wrong closure to be called.
 You know, the one that *doesn't* doesn't perform your security checks 😅.

 But the more poking and prodding people do, the more issues will be found.
 Every solved issue brings Rune one step close to being production ready.
-Every set of eyeballs that takes a look can bring new perspective and ideas, making the project better for me and everyone else.
+Every set of eyeballs that takes a look can bring fresh perspective and ideas, making the project better for me and everyone else.

 I really want to thank Jonathan Turner and all the contributors to the Rhai